-Miralax is one type of constipation-relief medication.
-As the name suggests, it is a form of laxative.
-Unlike other laxative medicines that act as lubricating substance on the stools for easy expulsion, Miralax works in retaining water and moisture in the stool in order to make it soft.
-Soft stools are easier to expel from the body even without straining.
+As the name suggests, Miralax is a type of laxative.
+It works by retaining water and moisture in the stool in order to make it soft.
+Obviously you want your dog’s stools to be easier to expel, without straining.

 Can I Give My Dog Miralax?
 Answer: Yes